jshannon75/geog4300/Labs/Lab 1_ Descriptive stats/Lab1_Loading_data_and_basic_stats.md

 -   lon: Longitude of the point
 -   lat: Latitude of the point

-These labs are meant to be done collaboratively, but your final submission should demonstrate your own original thought (donât just copy your classmateâs work or turn in identical assignments).
+These labs are meant to be done collaboratively, but your final submission should demonstrate your own original thought (don’t just copy your classmate’s work or turn in identical assignments).
 Your answers to the lab questions should be typed in the provided RMarkdown template and turned in using the Assignment Dropbox on the ELC site.

 **Procedure:**